 - Talk with your doctor about your diagnostic tests and what the results mean.

-- Be sure you know your Hodgkin lymphoma subtype - different subtypes have different treatments.
+- Be sure you know your Hodgkin lymphoma subtype because different subtypes have different treatments.

 How Does Hodgkin Lymphoma Develop?

-Hodgkin lymphoma starts when an abnormal change to a white cell (called a lymphocyte) causes it to become a lymphoma cell that, if untreated, results in the uncontrolled growth of cancerous lymphocytes.
+Hodgkin lymphoma starts when an abnormal change to the DNA of a white blood cell (called a lymphocyte) causes it to become a lymphoma cell that, if untreated, results in the uncontrolled growth of cancerous lymphocytes.